South Korea seeks arrest of Samsung heir in succession probe

 Prosecutors said they sought Lee's arrest on suspicions of stock price manipulation and audit rule violations, among other offences.

+In a statement, Lee's lawyers expressed "deep regret" at the prosecution's decision to seek his arrest, adding that he had fully cooperated with the investigation while Samsung was going through management crises.

-Samsung declined to comment.
-Shares of Samsung Electronics were up 1.1 per cent, outperforming a rise of 0.2 per cent in the benchmark .
+Shares of Samsung Electronics were up 0.4per cent, outperforming a rise of 0.2per cent in the benchmark KOSPI .

 Prosecutors have been investigating suspected accounting fraud at drug company Samsung Biologics after the Korean financial watchdog complained the firm’s value had been inflated by 4.5 trillion won (US$3.7 billion) in 2015.